JamesSinnott1994/Quiz-Game/README.md

     - Visual feedback for when a user selects an answer.
     - Display score that player has achieved after answering questions correctly.
     - The ability to start a New game, or exit the current game.
-    - End of game information will be given to the user.
+    - End of game information to be given to the user.
     - Built using best practices of semantic HTML and accessibility.
     - Be fully responsive for mobile use.